 Jack was Deputy Convener of the Court and Treasurer of the University of Strathclyde and a former member of the Advisory Board of the University of Edinburgh Business School.
-He is also Chairman of Hospice Developments Limited a charitable company charged with the delivery of new greenfield facilities for the Prince and Princess of Wales Hospice.
+He was also Chairman of Hospice Developments Limited a charitable company which developed and delivered the new £21 million hospice for the Prince and Princess of Wales Hospice in Glasgow.

-He was made a Commander of the British Empire (CBE) in the Queen’s 2010 New Year Honours List and holds Honorary Doctorates in Business Administration from Edinburgh Napier and Abertay Dundee Universities.
+He was made a Commander of the British Empire (CBE) in the Queen’s 2010 New Year Honours List and holds Honorary Doctorates from Strathclyde, Edinburgh Napier and Abertay Dundee Universities.

 Views from the board